-The following table describes:
+The following table describes.:

-- Sample files provided with DirMaint that have been installed to the 2C2 samples disk. - The tailorable system file name of the sample file which the DirMaint servers will recognize and use. - The minidisk where the DirMaint servers will look for the system file. - The purpose of the system file.
+- The files used for DirMaint configuration and customization. - Must have sample files, whose names are shown.
+These sample files can be found on the 7VMDIR20 2C2 Disk. - Sample files provided with DirMaint that have been installed to the 2C2 samples disk. - The tailorable system file name of the sample file which the DirMaint servers will recognize and use. - The minidisk where the DirMaint servers will look for the system file. - The purpose of the system file.